A Deep Ritz Method for High-Dimensional Steady States of the Cahn-Hilliard Equation: Numerical Experiments

 \paragraph{\textit{Case 2}} Figure~\ref{2d_eg5}(b) presents another non-trivial steady-state solution obtained from the random initialization shown in Figure~\ref{2d_eg5}(a).
-Similar to Case~1, the solution exhibits a phase-separated structure characterized by a droplet-like morphology.
-However, in contrast to Case~1, the roles of the two phases are reversed: the inner region and the surrounding phase exchange their signs, resulting in an inverted droplet configuration.

-The corresponding free energy of this steady state is approximately $0.0237$, which is close to that of Case~1, indicating that these two configurations represent energetically comparable local minima.
+Similarly to Case~1, the solution exhibits a phase-separated structure characterized by a droplet-like morphology.
+However, in contrast to Case~1, the roles of the two phases are reversed: the inner region and the surrounding phase exchange signs, resulting in an inverted droplet configuration.
+This is consistent with the FDM result, shown in Figure \ref{2d_eg5} (c).
+Figure \ref{2d_eg5} (d) shows the point-wise absolute error between the phase profiles in (b) and (c).
+The $L^2$ norm error between them is $0.0073$; see Table \ref{L2_L_infty_error}.
+The free energy of this steady state is approximately $0.0236$, with a relative error of $4.26\times 10^{-3}$ with respect to the steady state obtained by FDM (see Table \ref{Relative_erro_egy}).

 Figures~\ref{2d_eg5_losses}(a) and (b) show the evolution of the energy loss and mass constraint loss, respectively, both exhibiting stable convergence.
 The error decay, shown in Figure~\ref{2d_eg5_losses}(c), further confirms the accuracy and convergence of the solution.